DevLan-Cybersecurity/arvan/.github/contributing.md

 # JOIN A TEAM MOVING ENTERTAINMENT FORWARD
-###  Are you looking to work with enthusiastic experts who are tackling game-changing challenges in entertainment and beyond?<br>At DevLan, we offer an open environment where bright ideas are given a chance to shine and everyone is eager to lend a helping hand.
+####  Are you looking to work with enthusiastic experts who are tackling game-changing challenges in entertainment and beyond?
+At DevLan, we offer an open environment where bright ideas are given a chance to shine and everyone is eager to lend a helping hand.
 #### Find your next challenge!
 Join us and create the unknown!

 # Contributing to DevLan